sgoran/reactjs-app/README.md

-# ReactJS application example with realtime updates
+# ReactJS application with realtime updates

 ReactJS application with user login and dashboard realtime updates with websockets.